drpnd/aos/README.md

 the software tries to enter 32/64-bit mode unless the option is power off.

 ## Checkpoint 7
-The boot monitor loads kernel from a filesystem (FAT12) in the first partition of the disk.
+The boot monitor loads kernel from a filesystem (FAT12/FAT16) in the first partition of the disk.
+Along with your design, this part will be related with your own file system in the future, and consequently, FAT32 is not supported to reduce the code complexity here.
 This procedure is complemeted using BIOS calls, INT 13h.